By: Alun Williams

-Physiological assessments of elite and sub-elite cyclists have focussed on aerobic capacity (VO2max) as being the main determinant of success.
+Physiological assessments of elite and sub-elite cyclists have focussed on aerobic capacity (VO2 max) as the main determinant of success.
 Relatively little attention has been paid to the anaerobic capabilities of competitive road cyclists, in spite of the convincing argument that can be made for the importance of anaerobic function.

 This becomes clear when you consider the role that explosive and sustained anaerobic energy production must play in attempts to break away from the pack, climb hills, and compete in sprints throughout and at the end of stages or races.

-In fact, riding in a pack has been shown to reduce energy cost by as much as 39 per cent at a given speed when compared to riding alone.
+In fact, riding in a pack has shown to reduce energy cost by as much as 39 percent at a given speed when compared to riding alone.
 So it follows that the most successful cyclists may not necessarily be those with the greatest aerobic capacity, especially in a close race, but may well be those with better anaerobic power and sprinting ability.

 Naturally, aerobic capacity is still extremely important but it may be anaerobic capability that decides the finishing order.